helidon-io/helidon-build-tools/maven-plugins/helidon-maven-plugin/README.md

 Maven goal to generate a third party license attribution report for a set of Helidon dependencies.

-By default the goal will scan your application for all Helidon dependencies (gid `io.helidon`) and generate `target/HELIDON_THIRD_PARTY_LICENSES.txt` that contains attributions for the third party technologies used by those dependencies.
+By default, the goal will scan your application for all Helidon dependencies (gid `io.helidon`) and generate `target/HELIDON_THIRD_PARTY_LICENSES.txt` that contains attributions for the third party technologies used by those dependencies.